mohanaravind/kalman-filter/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `

+## Limitations
+- It assumes a constant velocity and in reality a car might not be traveling at constant velocity